mar10/wunderbaum/docs/tutorial/tutorial.md

 or `node.setExpanded()`.

-The rectangular, scrollable area on the page, that contains the (potentially larger) tree is called **viewport**.<br>
+The rectangular, scrollable area on the page, that contains the (potentially much larger) tree is called **viewport**.<br>
 HTML markup is **rendered on demand**, i.e. only for nodes that are visible inside the *viewport*.<br>
 Also children of collapsed parent nodes don't have HTML elements.

-This concept allows to hold a *huge* data model (100k+ nodes) in the frontend, while only having a few `<span>` elements materialized in the DOM.<br>
+This concept allows to hold a *huge* data model (100k+ nodes) in the frontend, while only having a few HTML elements materialized in the DOM.<br>
 Developers should not manipulate the html directly, but change the data model and then call `node.render()` if needed.<br>
-It is not possible to bind events to all node HTML elements directly.
+Due to lazy rendering, it is not possible to bind events to all node HTML elements directly.
 However this is rarely necessary, since Wunderbaum offers event handlers like `click`, `dblclick`, and `keypress`.
 Use event delegation otherwise.

 A tree is usually set up for **lazy loading**:
 For one thing, the tree initialization may be delayed to an asynchronous Ajax